BrennanSullivan/BrennanSullivan/README.md

- Hi, I am a Neuroscience PhD student at Baylor College of Medicine.
-Currently, I investigate the biophysical mechanisms that enable neurons to process and store information.
-I am currently learning MATLAB and Python as a tool for my research .
-Wish me luck!
+ Hi, I am a Neuroscience PhD student at Baylor College of Medicine investigating the biophyical mechanisms that enable neurons to process and store information.